Skip to main content

 This article assumes you are familiar with the basic concepts of Workflows (Projects and Sequences).
 If you haven't yet read our overview article, start there first before reading this article.

-Once you've created and activated a Workflow Template, it can be applied to specific Companies or End Users (depending on which model the Workflow Template is for).
-This creates a copy of the Workflow for that Company or End User, creating tasks/emails as appropriate, and filling in dynamic values such as due dates and owner(s) of the Workflow and its steps.
+Once you've created and activated a Workflow Template, it can be applied to specific Companies, End Users or other records such as Assets, depending on which Planhat data model the Workflow Template is for.
+This creates a copy of the Workflow for that record (e.g. that Company), creating tasks/emails as appropriate, and filling in dynamic values such as Due Dates and Owner(s) of the Workflow and its steps.

-Alternatively, you can manually apply Workflow Templates to Companies or End Users (again, as appropriate for the model of the Workflow Template).
+Alternatively, you can manually apply Workflow Templates to Companies, End Users or other records (again, as appropriate for the model of the Workflow Template).
 This enables you to apply Workflow Templates on a more ad-hoc basis, rather than setting a rule in advance.
-It can also be useful if you only want to apply your Workflow Template on one occasion (e.g. as part of a product launch) rather than on an ongoing basis.
+It can also be useful if you only want to apply your Workflow Template on one occasion (e.g. as part of a specific product launch) rather than on an ongoing basis.

 There are various ways you can apply a Workflow Template manually, and in this article we'll take you through them all.
-One thing to bear in mind when choosing between methods is whether you only want to apply your Workflow Template to one Company or End User at a time, or whether you would like to bulk apply to a group of Companies or End Users.
+One thing to bear in mind when choosing between methods is whether you only want to apply your Workflow Template to one record (e.g. Company or End User) at a time, or whether you would like to bulk apply to a group of records.

-As well as applying a Workflow Template you've designed in the "Workflows" Global Tool, it's also possible to apply a blank Workflow to a Company.
-This can be super useful if you're carrying out tasks as part of an ad-hoc project, and want to just add tasks "on the fly".
+As well as applying a Workflow Template you've already designed in the "Workflows" Global Tool, it's also possible to apply a blank Workflow to a record.
+This can be useful if you're carrying out actions as part of an ad-hoc project, and want to just add steps "on the fly".

 Via the Data Explorer, or Data Table / Grouped List Page for the model